Painter or Printmaker

 There is currently no provincial legislation regulating this occupation in Alberta.

-Few painters can support themselves from commissions on their art work alone.
+Few painters or printmakers can support themselves from sales commissions on their art work alone.
 Many also work full time or part time in related occupations, such as illustrator, designer, art teacher, gallery assistant, framer or arts administrator.
 For more information see the Illustrator, Graphic Designer and Art Instructor occupational profiles.

 Painters and printmakers may display their art in: